At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 James was appointed a joint-trustee in his will, and managed the transfer of his estate to his wife, Thomas SPENCE's only surviving daughter Bessie ADAM.

-The property portfolio included two adjacent premises at 94 & 96 (where Bessie's mother Esther SPENCE had died in 1857) William Street, Woolloomooloo, both residential shop-fronts, and both now demolished, making way for the vehicular entrance into the car-park under the Boulevarde Hotel; and two adjacent and substantial brick residences, just around the corner at 126 (his residence) &128 Palmer St, situated immediately north of Spence Lane, and both also likewise demolished, by the Department of Main Roads back in the 1980s to make way for the Bourke Street by-pass under William Street.
+The property portfolio included two adjacent premises at 94 and 96 (where Bessie's mother Esther SPENCE had died in 1857) William Street, Woolloomooloo, both residential shop-fronts, and both now demolished, making way for the vehicular entrance into the car-park under the Boulevarde Hotel; and two adjacent and substantial brick residences, just around the corner at 126 (his residence) and 128 Palmer Street, situated immediately north of Spence Lane, and both also likewise demolished, by the Department of Main Roads back in the 1980s to make way for the Bourke Street by-pass under William Street.

-What this inheritance meant to James & Bessie was degree of greater financial Independence arising from the rental income they generated.
+What this inheritance meant to James and Bessie was degree of greater financial Independence arising from the rental income they generated.